Digital Grain Passport – how we're handling your feedback

 DGP webinars

-Throughout October, AHDB held a series of webinars to explain how its proposed Digital Grain Passport scheme could work and to allow individuals and trade associations to make suggestions and raise any concerns.
+Throughout October, the AHDB held a series of webinars to explain how its proposed Digital Grain Passport scheme could work and to allow individuals and trade associations to make suggestions and raise any concerns.

 If the new initiative is approved, the AHDB has committed to providing three years of levy funding to get the project off the ground.